infoscale/ICBS-AIML-Capstone-Portfolio/README.md

   ![Screenshot](./images/PCA-Applied-customer-centric-data.png)

 - KMeans clustering machine learning algorithms is then applied to find customer segments
-- Finally the segments are used to find the best selling products and recommend it to the customers in that segment which has not yet bought that product.
+- Finally the segments are used to find the best selling products and recommend it to the customers in that segment which they have not bought yet.

 ## HYPERPARAMETER OPTIMSATION
 Euclidian distance is used as a measure to evaluate the nearness of the data points

 ![Screenshot](./images/../knn-distance.png)

 The optimum number of clusters **K** is identified by using [*KElbowVisualizer*](https://www.scikit-yb.org/en/latest/api/cluster/elbow.html) from *yellowbrick* library.